Having trouble falling asleep? Sleep problems may indicate deeper troubles with your nutrient status.

 A rich, natural source of sleep-supportive melatonin and joint-soothing antioxidants for greater overnight recovery and repair.

 Melatonin, the go-to sleep aid for many, is one of the most effective, reliable sleep supplements you can take to get better sleep.
-And it’s all due to melatonin’s central importance to the circadian rhythm, basically our body’s 24-hour internal clock that regulates our day-and-night physiological processes.
+And it’s all due to melatonin’s central importance to the circadian rhythms, which are our body’s 24-hour internal bio rhythms that regulate sleep-wake cycles and other day-and-night physiological processes.

 Secreted by the pineal gland, melatonin is a neurotransmitter that triggers sleep onset under healthy circadian conditions.
 However, because we live in a highly caffeinated, screen-lit age, our brains often fail to secrete enough melatonin during bedtime, resulting in heightened insomnia and sleep deprivation.

 As a natural supplier of melatonin, Montmorency tart cherry works as a natural sleep booster, one that helps trigger melatonin’s sleep effects at night without overstaying its welcome come morning time.
-To combat insomnia and rebalance your circadian rhythm, take melatonin-rich Montmorency tart cherries prior to bedtime every night.
+To combat insomnia and rebalance your circadian rhythms, you could take melatonin-rich Montmorency tart cherries prior to bedtime every night.
+(24, 25, 26, 27)

-• CherryPURE® is the only brand-name Montmorency tart cherry extract ingredient backed by human clinical research.
+If you'd rather take your cherries in supplement form, CherryPURE® is the only brand-name Montmorency tart cherry extract ingredient backed by human clinical research.
+(28)

 L-Tryptophan